ergogen/ergogen/README.md

 Lastly, while there are a few key-specific attributes that have special meaning in the context of points (listed below), any key with any data can be specified here.
 This can be useful for storing arbitrary meta-info about the keys, or just configuring later stages with key-level parameters.
-So, for example, when the outline phase specifies `bind` as a key-level parameter (see below), it means that the global value can be extended just like any other key-level attribute.
+So, for example, when the outline phase specifies `bind` as a key-level parameter (see below), it means that it can be specified just like any other key-level attribute.

 Now for the "official" key-level attributes: